How to Remove Paint from a Wood Floor? (Different Paint Types)

 Here is a guide on how to do this:

-2. Apply a few coats of water-based paint stripper over the floor.
+2. Apply water-based paint remover over the painted spots.

 How To Remove Oil-Based Paints From Wooden Floor?